 Your own songbook should contain the piano and vocal sheet music to your audition songs.
 When you walk into the room, it goes in front of your accompanist.

 It's important to create a diverse array of audition songs.
 Pick from different genres of music, and you'll be prepared for any type of audition.

 Singers often ask if they should use choreography in their songs.
 Well, that depends.
 Do you think it's appropriate?

-I use light choreography in my more comedic songs, and it seems to fit.
-But if I'm singing a heartfelt ballad, I'd rather just stand there and sing with truth.
+You may wish to use light choreography in your more comedic songs, if it seems to fit.
+But if you're singing a heartfelt ballad, perhaps you'd rather just stand there and sing with truth.

 If you choreograph your audition songs, commit to that 100%.

 The goal at singing auditions is the same as with your monologues, resumé, headshot, etc. Present your best self.
 Because you're selling you.
 Do that, and we promise you'll be working as an actor in no time.